Leopard-2019/liri-node-app/README.md

           using this option is shown in  figure5 contained in the images folder.

-    - node liri.js movie-this <movie name here>.
+    - node liri.js movie-this <movie name here>

       This will output the following information to your terminal/bash window: